I'm a Celebrity...Get Me Out of Here! (British TV series) series 16

 I'm a Celebrity...Get Me Out of Here! returned for its 16th series on 13 November 2016 on ITV.
 It was the second in a three-year contract, as confirmed by Ant & Dec at the end of the Coming Out show on 9 December 2015.

 Following the end of the previous series, the spin-off show, I'm a Celebrity...Get Me Out of Here!
 NOW! was rebranded I'm a Celebrity: Extra Camp.
 It was also announced that Laura Whitmore and David Morgan had quit the show and were replaced by Vicky Pattison, Stacey Solomon and Chris Ramsey.
 Joe Swash remained as part of the spin-off.

 Gogglebox star Scarlett Moffatt won the show on 4 December 2016, with stand up comedian Joel Dommett finishing runner up and Emmerdale star Adam Thomas finishing third.
 This was the first time in the show's history that two women have won consecutive series.

 Carol Vorderman and Jordan Banjo would return to the series seven years later to participate in I'm a Celebrity...
 South Africa alongside other former contestants to try to become the first I'm a Celebrity legend.
 Both of them reached the top six.
 Voderman was eliminated alongside series 4 contestant Paul Burrell, with the pair finishing joint sixth and fifth overall.
 Banjo would finish as runner-up to series 6 contestant Myleene Klass.

+Adam Thomas and Scarlett Moffatt would return to the series 10 years to participate in the second series of I'm a Celebrity...
+South Africa to try become the 2nd I'm a Celebrity legend.
+Moffatt would finish in 5th place.
+Thomas went onto to win becoming the second I'm a Celebrity legend.